fitzgen/winliner/README.md

   proposal](https://github.com/WebAssembly/reference-types).
 You must either disable this proposal or manually uphold the invariant that the `funcref` table is never mutated.
 Breaking this invariant will likely lead to diverging behavior from the original program and very wonky bugs!
+Any exported funcref tables must additionally not be mutated by the host.

-* Winliner cannot optimize `call_ref` instructions because WebAssembly function references are not comparable, so we can't insert the `if callee == speculative_callee` check.
+* Winliner only optimizes `call_indirect` instructions; it cannot optimize `call_ref` instructions because WebAssembly function references are not comparable, so we can't insert the `if callee == speculative_callee` check.

 ## Using Winliner as a Library